Basset Hound Names – 240 Awesome IdeasPublished: Last updated: by Jessi Larson

-Without a doubt, the Basset Hound is instantly recognizable given their unique, low-slung appearance.
-From their short legs and extra long ears to their drooping skin and mournful eyes, this dog is unlike any other.
+Without a doubt, the Basset Hound is instantly recognizable given its unique, low-slung appearance.
+From their short legs and extra-long ears to their drooping skin and mournful eyes, this dog is unlike any other.
 You can certainly use this as inspiration for their name.

 Inspiration is everywhere.
 Start a list with your favorite ideas and keep adding to it whenever you hear a name that you like.